cbutler112358/cbutler112358.github.io/_pages/about.md

 of biological systems, specifically those concerning the spread and control of infectious diseases.
-As an undergraduate, my formal projects consisted of researching metapopulation analogues of superspreaders, comparing control strategies for the <a href="https://arxiv.org/abs/1911.07711">nosocomial transmission of MRSA</a>, applications of topological concepts to aid in the diagnosis of breast cancer, developing a <a href="https://digitalcommons.library.umaine.edu/honors/630/">mathematical model of the opioid epidemic</a>, some work modeling simple populations over heterogeneous landscapes, and many more.
+As an undergraduate, my formal projects consisted of researching metapopulation analogues of superspreaders, comparing control strategies for the <a href="https://arxiv.org/abs/1911.07711" target="_blank"  rel="noopener noreferrer">nosocomial transmission of MRSA</a>, applications of topological concepts to aid in the diagnosis of breast cancer, developing a <a href="https://digitalcommons.library.umaine.edu/honors/630/" target="_blank"  rel="noopener noreferrer">mathematical model of the opioid epidemic</a>, some work modeling simple populations over heterogeneous landscapes, and many more.
 </p>